givmo/couch_record/README.md

 ## Queries

 All queries are explicitly declared, just like the way CouchDB works.
-CouchRecord provides 3 ways to create querying methods on the record class:
+CouchRecord provides 2 ways to create querying methods on the record class:

+- view_by - generates a query method that returns raw rows from the database
-- find_by - generates a query method that returns records of the model class, using the
+- find_by - generates a query method that returns records of the model class, using the :include_docs query parameter
-- view_by -

     find_by :name, :design_doc => 'by_name', :view_name => 'by_name'

+Options
+- :design_doc - defaults to "by_#{name}"
+- :view_name - defaults to "by_#{name}"
+- :singular - sets :limit => 1 on the query and returns the first row or record instead of an array
+- :case_insensitive - downcases :key, :startkey, and :endkey when passed as parameters to the query method.
+You're responsible for making sure your view doncases the values being indexed.
+- any other options are passed as parameters on the query, so you can use :limit, :descending, etc.

+## View Files

 ## What works?